gametech001/UsefulPowerShell/README.md

 # UsefulPowerShell

-List of PowerShell that I've learned/came across which are useful to know.
+List of PowerShell that I've learned/came across which are useful to know and may help others in the future.

 This also serves as a basis for me to keep my knowledge in check with what I know and where the gaps are.